 3. Haleakala National Park – The Road to Hana will eventually lead you to Haleakala National Park where you can find waterfalls, a bamboo forest, hikes through the rain forest and home of the volcano.

-The most amazing thing to do at Haleakala is swim under waterfalls at Ohe’o Gulch, also known as Seven Sacred Pools!
+The most amazing thing to do at Haleakala is swim next to waterfalls at Ohe’o Gulch, also known as Seven Sacred Pools.
+So before going for a hike, bring your swimsuit!
 You can read more about seven sacred pools in my post here.
 (Maui Seven Sacred Pools – Swim Under A Waterfall!)

-To get there, it is a short and easy 1/2 mile walk from the park entrance.
-You will see a sign at the entrance showing you which way to go!
+To get Seven Sacred Pools, it is just a short and easy 1/2 mile walk from the park entrance.
+You will see a sign at the entrance showing you which way to go.
 (The hike name is “Kuloa Point Trail” to the “Lower Falls Pools” See sign in below picture)

 Taking the short walk to the pools and swimming still allowed me time to make it to other national parks and sights on the Road to Hana.